hgmnz/flyinghopmachine/source/_posts/2015-07-25-brew-day-bourbon-barrel-imperial-stout.markdown

 <!--more-->

 Providing a nice Bourbon Barrel character is easy at a homebrew scale.
 Just soak some oak cubes in your favorite burbon for a few days, the oaks absorb the liquor like sponges.
 Then place them in a hop bag and add them to the beer.
 This has worked for me before, but there's no reason adding plain oaks to the beer and blending the spirit directly wouldn't work as well.
 Soaking them in bourbon first is convenient however, as it helps sanitize the oak cubes and so it's not necessary to boil them before use.

-For this beer I'm looking for something bold, with lots of the characteristic stout roasted malt character, smokey and coffe notes, not too sweet, full bodied and lots of alcohol.
+For this beer I'm looking for something bold, with lots of the characteristic stout roasted malt character, smokey and coffee notes, not too sweet, full bodied and lots of alcohol.
 I wanted the base malt to have some character to it, and considered Maris Otter or other british malts.
 I also wanted to include some rye to go with the bourbon theme, so ended up adding some flaked rye, which